Squash (sport): RAM

-The RAM scoring system is a proposed new scoring system created by former World Champion, Ramy Ashour and co-founded by Osama Khalifa.
+The RAM scoring system is a proposed new scoring system created by former World Champion, Ramy Ashour, and Osama Khalifa.
 This consists of playing a best of five games.
 Each game is three minutes long; however, this only refers to the three minutes in play.
 The 'downtime' in between the end of a rally and a serve is not counted.
 Once the time is up, the clock stops, and the leading player needs to win a final point.
 If the player who is behind wins the point the game continues until the trailing player catches up and wins one more point than the initially leading player.

 For example, Player one is leading 5–3 and the clock stops.
 Player two wins the next two points and the score is 5–5.
 Whoever wins the next point wins the game.
 This is called sudden death.
 If the score is 0–0 when the clock stops the clock is reset and the game restarts.
 For Let Calls the clock reverts to the start time of that point.
 Further rules include that there must be a referee and a time keeper to make this match official.
 Players have two minutes of rest between games, and all other standard PSA and WSF rules apply.